AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 ### Audience-level view {#segment-level-view}

 When **[!UICONTROL Audiences]** is selected, you see a list of the audiences which were activated to the selected dataflow, within the selected time range.
-This screen includes audience-level information about the identities activated, identities excluded, as well as the status and the time of the last dataflow run.
-By reviewing the metrics for identities excluded and activated, you can verify if an audience has been successfully activated or not.
+This screen includes audience-level information about the records activated, records excluded, as well as the status and the time of the last dataflow run.
+By reviewing the metrics for records excluded and activated, you can verify if an audience has been successfully activated or not.

 For example, you are activating an audience called "Loyalty Members in California" to an Amazon S3 destination "Loyalty Members California December".
-Let's assume that there are 100 profiles in the selected audience but only 80 out of 100 profiles contain Loyalty ID attributes and you have defined the export mapping rules as `loyalty.id` is required.
-In this case, on an audience level, you will see 80 identities activated, and 20 identities excluded.
+Let's assume that there are 100 profiles in the selected audience but only 80 out of 100 records contain Loyalty ID attributes and you have defined the export mapping rules as `loyalty.id` is required.
+In this case, on an audience level, you will see 80 records activated, and 20 records excluded.

 >[!IMPORTANT]
 >